eclipse-kuksa/kuksa.invehicle/agl-kuksa/README.md

 this project help ease the process of building an AGL image by simple using a few commands.
 This project includes the yocto recipes found in meta-kuksa project.

-# Prerequisites

-* PC with a Linux Distro (eg: ubuntu).
-* Minimum of 100GB Memory.
-* Some patience as it takes about 8 hours the first time.

 # Dependencies